BlueMoontain/projet-6/README.txt

 Important Notes
 This project uses Font Awesome for icons.
 Follow the wireframes for the project's design.
-Mobile-first design approach is preferred.
+Mobile-first design approach is preferred / declined after for tablet and desktop.